Nationally in Labor Participation

 TAXATION OF EXEMPT PROPERTIES

-Kansas communities have access to exempted properties such as community buildings, churches, recreation centers, fire stations, school buildings and other city owned facilities.
-From time to time, existing exempted properties are abandoned for various reasons.
-For example, according to the Kansas Department of Education, 571 school facilities closed in Kansas communities from 2000 to 2021, leaving many of these buildings vacant and a burden for communities to handle.
+Kansas communities have access to exempted properties such as community buildings, churches, recreation centers, fire stations, school buildings, and other city-owned facilities.
+Occasionally, existing exempted properties are abandoned for various reasons.
 In many cases, these abandoned facilities have the potential to support local economic development by repurposing usable space that is not currently generating tax revenue.

 The prohibition to growth lies with the existing statute under KSA 79-201a, which requires any portion of an exempt facility used for a non-exempt purpose be taxed on the entirety of the property.
 Many communities and/or developers do not have the budget to support the large tax obligation.

-Empty buildings that are not generating revenue are a drag on the community’s bottom line and it requires resources and budgets to maintain these facilities.
+Empty buildings that are not generating revenue are a detriment to a community’s bottom line. requiring resources and budgets to maintain these facilities.
 When a community plans to rehabilitate and use a formerly exempt property to help economic development, under the existing statute KSA 79-201a, a property is either exempt or nonexempt based on the facility’s use.
 If a community wants to rehabilitate a portion of an abandoned property for either apartments, daycare or retail space, it must pay ad valorem taxes on the entirety of the property, even if the community only intended to use 10% of the property.
 Unless the community is willing to bear the entirety of the ad valorem taxes, the project dies and the building continues to sit vacant, under-utilized, and potentially condemned, ultimately costing the community even more money.

 SUPPORT FOR RURAL BROADBAND ACCESS